Season One, Episode Fourteen: “That Damn Donna Reed”

 RORY: Well said, sister suffragette.

-“Sister Suffragette” is a song from Disney’s 1964 musical fantasy film Mary Poppins.
-British actress Glynis Johns sings the song in her role as Mrs. Winifred Banks, a wife, mother, and advocate for women’s suffrage (i.e. the right to vote).
-The film takes place in London in 1910, 18 years before women in the United Kingdom would be granted the right to vote on equal terms with men.
-(The Representation of the People Act 1918 enfranchised all men over 21, as well as women over 30 who met property qualifications.
-It was not until the passage of the Representation of the People (Equal Franchise) Act 1928 that all women over 21 gained the right to vote.)
+• “Sister Suffragette” is a song from the 1964 musical-fantasy Disney film Mary Poppins.
+British actor Glynis Johns sings the song in her role as Mrs. Winifred Banks, a wife, mother, and advocate for women’s suffrage.
+The film is set in London in 1910, 18 years before women in the United Kingdom would secure the right to vote on equal terms with men.
+It is based on the Mary Poppins children’s book series by Australian-British writer P. L. Travers, though Mrs. Banks’s political activities do not feature in the books.

-— The term “suffragette” refers to “members of the British Women’s Social and Political Union (WSPU), a women-only movement founded in 1903 by Emmeline Pankhurst, which engaged in direct action and civil disobedience” (Wikipedia) in pursuit of women’s suffrage.
+• While “suffragist” refers generally to a campaigner for voting rights, the term “suffragette” refers specifically “to members of the British Women’s Social and Political Union (WSPU), a women-only movement founded in 1903 by Emmeline Pankhurst, which engaged in direct action and civil disobedience” (Wikipedia).
+The term was coined derisively by the press, but was reclaimed by activists.

 TAYLOR: You got trouble, my friends.